catalyzeio/stratum-docs/ssh-keys.md

 # Help!
 I'm getting `You do not have access to the requested repository. fatal: Could not read from remote repository.`

-The most common error encountered when pushing code to Catalyze is the `You do not have access to the requested repository. fatal: Could not read from remote repository.` error.
+The most common error encountered when pushing code to Datica is the `You do not have access to the requested repository. fatal: Could not read from remote repository.` error.
 This can occurs for a couple of different reasons.

 To start, you'll want to make sure your SSH agent is aware of the key you want to use for your git push command.
 Run `ssh-add -l` to list all keys that your SSH agent is managing.
 If your key is not listed, you'll need to add it by running `ssh-add ~/.ssh/my_key` giving it the path to your SSH private key.